Image to Grid

 Grid Maker Guide

 A Tomodachi Life pixel grid is a numbered reference pattern that turns an image into small square cells you can recreate inside Palette House.
-Living the Grid matches colors to a Tomodachi-style palette, adds optional grid lines and numbers, and exports a PNG guide that stays on your device.
+Living the Grid starts with the Game-compatible 84 color set, adds optional grid lines and numbers, and exports a PNG guide that stays on your device.

 The goal is not to send files into the game.
 It gives you a clear pattern for rebuilding fan art, clothes, posters, room details, TV screens, and other island decorations by hand with fewer color guesses.
-For a deeper walkthrough, read the Tomodachi Life pixel grid guide.
+For a deeper walkthrough, read the Tomodachi Life pixel grid guide, then use the grid size chart when a design needs a non-square size such as 118 x 77.

 | Grid Size | Best For | Tradeoff |